 More information is available on the My Manchester sponsorship pages.

 No, you do not need to email us.
 We receive an automatic notification once your payment is received.
-You should receive your unconditional offer letter within three working days of making payment.
+You should receive your unconditional offer letter within seven working days of making payment.

 Unless you are a sponsored student you do not need an unconditional offer letter.
 You will receive an email from us to confirm your offer is unconditional.